Endeios/java-kata/kata.md

 LU: a static string as result? can't we just use the input?

 BR: we could, but this is simpler and there is nothing simpler than a static string.
-The production code should be as simple as possible.
+The production code should be as simple as possible, as hackish as possible.

 LU: whatever floats your boat....